PantalaLabs/BionicGlove/README.md

 All applications will read from any COM dinamically assigned to BT Dongle.
 COM24 or COM25 or COM26 in this example:
 ![esp_cycle](/pictures/serial_dongle_cycle.jpg)

+### Library

+Here you will find usage tips and an ESP32 library to the Bionic Glove.

 #### Movement/position recognition: